 When there are so many toothpaste ads and different styles of brush to choose from, it can be difficult to know which will serve your child the best.
 We recommend you break down the decision process to make it simpler.

 First, your child’s age and stage of development are vital to consider.
 Until about the age or 12, your youngster may not be prepared to brush or floss adequately alone, due to dexterity issues.
 If that’s the case, it can be easier to use a battery-powered toothbrush to improve the quality of brushing.

-As a general rule, the brush head of the toothbrush should be a little larger than the child’s upper portion of the thumb.
-This will help ensure it will fit in all the places it needs to.
+Next is to select the right size of toothbrush head to fit your child’s mouth.
+As a general rule, the head of the toothbrush should be a little larger than the upper portion of the child’s thumb.